Table of Contents

 Plug the USB Y-cable into the computer.

 Well, if none of the above methods work, you can try to connect the hard drive to another computer.
 If the Seagate hard disk still makes noise, you can choose to repair or replace a new hard drive.
 What if your important data is stored on your hard drive?
 You can run the data recovery software to secure your data.
-Keep reading the next part to get a step-by-step guide.

 To Sum Up